DavidKocman36/IRCPhone/README.md

 This is the bachelors thesis of SIP integration into IRC client.
 Made by David Kocman at BUT FIT.

-The IRCPhone is a SIP User agent based on open source SIP library liblinphone using IRC as its GUI, launched from command prompt.
-It is an IRC bot that lingers in a channel and listens to user's commands.
+The IRCPhone is a SIP User agent based on open source SIP library liblinphone using IRC client as its GUI, launched from a command prompt.
+It is an IRC bot that lingers in a channel and listens to user's commands, which control the bot.

 Features:
 - Voice calls